isaac-pj/vr-store/wiki.md

-no - colar or create a flexbox component layout no - port typescript svawc no - create a svawc command line
+no - colar or create a flexbox component layout no - port typescript svawc no - create a svawc command line no - implements animationbegin\_\_hasID // need to publish no - event-set-if baseado em condicao no - capture phase e once in event proxy e event set no - fix layout componente warn default value number no - replace THREE.Math for THREE.MathUtils no - mapping html shader to cylinder // no set width

 # ideas

-no - create a component for auto close camera no - add proxy events to multiple events e multiple targets ok - data children component
+no - create a component cascade to inherit props no - create a component for auto close camera no - add proxy events to multiple events e multiple targets ok - data children component